 Before accepting delivery of your robot, please compare the actual items received (not just the packing slip) with your equipment purchase order and verify that all items are present and that the shipment is correct and free of visible damage.

-- If the items received do not match the packing slip, or are damaged, do not sign the receipt.
-Contact your local OMRON representative as soon as possible. - If the items received do not match your order, please contact your local OMRON representative immediately.
+If the received items do not match the packing slip, are damaged, or do not match your order, do not sign the receipt, and call your local OMRON support as soon as possible.